Three Great Powers of the Mind – A Photo Journal

 How do we access that knowledge?
 Through Swami Sarvapriyananda’s Three Great Powers of the Mind.

-Swami framed his reflections as a synthesizing of the Hindu Wisdom Traditions, the wider wisdom traditions of the great religions of humanity, and insights from positive psychology – neuroscience.
-He presented the struggle of the Human Condition in exquisite simplicity by referring to The Hindu Scriptures: The Mahabharata.
+Swami framed his reflections as a synthesizing of Hindu wisdom traditions, the wider wisdom traditions of the great religions of humanity, and insights from positive psychology – neuroscience.
+He presented the struggle of the human condition in exquisite simplicity by referring to the Hindu scripture the Mahabharata.

 This, Swami points out, is the struggle that every one of us faces: how to deal with the passions within that drive us to do what we know, full-well, is wrong.

 The Villain says: “This is what I am and nothing can be done about it.
 I am not interested in changing.”

 Arjuna says: “This is what I am – how can I be better?..
 Teach me.”

 Swami pounces.
 “There it is!
 This little decision makes all the difference in our lives.”

 The First Great Power of the Mind – The Power to Decide